Multi-label Scene Classification for Autonomous Vehicles: Acquiring and Accumulating Knowledge from Diverse Datasets: Methodology

 KAqN's performance on the classification task $m$ in any learning iteration is evaluated by calculating the corresponding cross-entropy loss:

 where $\cdot$ denotes the inner product of the one-hot encoded ground truth class label, $\pmb{y}_m$, and the predicted probability distribution over classes, $\widehat{\pmb{y}}_m $.
-The prediction loss in Eq. (\ref{eq:cross-entropy task}) is part of the total loss (to be introduced in Eq. (\ref{eq:total_loss})) for guiding the modeling training.
+The prediction loss in Eq. (\ref{eq:cross-entropy task}) is part of the total loss for guiding the modeling training.

 Within a learning cycle $t$, KAqN learns classification tasks one at a time, using a dedicated single-label dataset for each task.
 In completing a learning iteration described in Eqs. (\ref{eq:Swin-B}, \ref{eq:projector}, \ref{eq:classifier}, \ref{eq:total_loss}) , KAqN's parameter values are updated: